Travis Jankowski Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Rays has a collective nine K/9, the 10th-best in the league.

-- The Rays have a 3.69 team ERA that ranks second among all league pitching staffs.
+- The Rays have the first-ranked team ERA among all MLB pitching staffs (3.71).

-- Rays pitchers combine to allow 101 home runs (one per game), the ninth-fewest in the league.
+- The Rays surrender the ninth-fewest home runs in baseball (103 total, 1.1 per game).

-- In his last outing on Saturday, July 8 against the Atlanta Braves, the righty threw five innings, giving up four earned runs while surrendering five hits.
+- Littell (0-1) gets the starting nod for the Rays, his third this season.

-- The 22-year-old has put up an ERA of 5.28, with 11.7 strikeouts per nine innings, in 13 games this season.
-Opponents have a .265 batting average against him.
+- The righty last appeared in relief on Sunday, July 9, when he threw two innings against the Atlanta Braves, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.